- Course Number:

 Outcome Assessment Strategies

-- Complete a post-test of math word problems using a calculator
+- Complete a post-test of math word problems using a GED approved calculator

-- Take COMPASS or ASSET test if college bound and place into Math 20
+- Take COMPASS test and place into Math 20

 - Pass at least one real-world application activity (Capstone)